Jason2B3/DEV_NOTES/React Next/A3_PACKAGES.md

 - Either way,  `localhost:3000/products` would not get us here, so ROUTE 2 will never do anything when its defined in this file, specifically
 - If you want to reach the URL the ROUTE 2 specifies in its path attribute, try the useHistory() hook

-# Query Parameters + Extracting URL Data
+# Query Parameters + Extracting URL Data (React-only)

+Keep in mind that next.js uses different built in tools to extract data from URLs

 ### useLocation